Alternative Education Programs

 Stafford, Caroline, King George, and Spotsylvania Counties; Fredericksburg City

-- Focus: The school divisions within Planning District 16 have created a regional program at an off-school site so that students who have been long term suspended or expelled from school can be offered educational services and will not be at-large and unsupervised during the school day.
+- Focus: The school divisions within Planning District 16 have created a regional program at an off-school site so that students who are at risk of long term suspension or have been long term suspended or expelled from school can be offered educational services and will not be at-large and unsupervised during the school day.
 A counseling component is an important part of the program that also includes community outreach and involvement.
 A vast majority of students take core academic courses to meet Standards of Learning (SOL) and graduation requirements.
 In addition an Individual Student Alternative Education Plan (ISAEP) and General Educational Development (GED) component are available for students aged 16 and 17 who meet appropriate entrance requirements.
 The program can serve approximately 150 students in grades 9-12 during the course of the school year.
 A family intake meeting is required, and students and parents are required to sign an agreement stating that they will abide by the rules and guidelines of the program.

 Stafford County Public Schools